What to do in Rotorua

 3. Visit the famous Wai-O-Tapu

 Wai-O-Tapu is arguably the most famous activity in Rotorua.
 Known all over the world as a geothermal wonderland.
 A natural spectacle of both vibrant colour and unique geological elements which have been carved out by thousands of years of volcanic activity.
-The most vibrant of the hot pools found here is the beautiful Champagne Pool pictured above, while the Lady Knox Geyser is the true show stopper – erupting daily and forcing water to shoot 20 metres up into the air, sometimes for nearly an hour.
+The best hot pools found here is the beautiful Champagne Pool pictured above, while the Lady Knox Geyser is the true show stopper – erupting daily and forcing water to shoot 20 metres up into the air, sometimes for nearly an hour.

 3. Kayak Lake Rotoehu